danielharrell/SumLect2015/Lost_Idea_LA.md

 the threat, then death might well be liberal education's best defense, but in defeat.
-No surprise, then, that those of us devoted to liberal education are wont to conceive its threats as if these came from outside it.
+No surprise, then, that those of us devoted to liberal education are wont to conceive its threats as if they came from outside it.
 For this justifies a defense that succeeds only if liberal education survives.

 And there is no shortage of such defenses.
 Type the words